Farhan Saeed

-Farhan Saeed Butt was born into a Punjabi Kashmiri family.
-Both his parents are practicing doctors.
-A music fan from the very start, he used to listen to Vital Signs and Junoon and centred his music around pop, and at times folk.
-In his teens, he took A-level from Keynesian Institute of Management and Sciences (KIMS) and then enrolled for Computer sciences at National University of Computer and Emerging Sciences, after which he discovered his future band members in Atif Aslam and Goher Mumtaz.
-The band took off and became famous across Asia.
-In 2011, reports broke out that he had parted his ways from Jal, which left his fans stunned.
-He pursued a solo career and became regular to feature in Bollywood.
-Saeed opened Cafe Rock restaurant at Hussain Chowk, situated off the M. M. Alam Road, Gulberg, Lahore.
-His restaurant's theme is in a similar vein to that of the Hard Rock Cafes, providing underground bands and young aspiring artists with a platform to project themselves and perform in front of an audience.
-He married actress Urwa Hocane on 16 December 2016.

-Career
+Saeed had his breakthrough with Udaari, for which he received the Hum Award for Best Supporting Actor nomination.
+He earned wider recognition with his portrayals in Suno Chanda (2018), Suno Chanda 2 (2019) and Mere Humsafar (2021-22).
+The former won him Hum Award for Best Actor Popular.
+Saeed made his film debut with Tich Button (2022).

+Early life and education

+Farhan Saeed Butt enrolled in Computer Science at the National University of Computer and Emerging Sciences, after which he discovered his future band members Atif Aslam and Goher Mumtaz.

+Music career

 Jal the band

 Saeed first rose to prominence when he joined the Lahore-based pop rock band Jal, at the age of 17, as a vocalist.

 Saeed replaced Atif Aslam in 2003, who quit because of musical differences with Jal's founding member Goher Mumtaz.

 Solo music career

-In September 2011, in an exclusive interview with The Express Tribune, Saeed shocked the fans claiming that he has left Jal to pursue a solo career despite Goher Mumtaz offering him to continue his solo career while being a part of Jal.
+In September 2011, in an exclusive interview with The Express Tribune, Saeed shocked the fans claiming that he had left Jal to pursue a solo career despite Goher Mumtaz offering him to continue his solo career while being a part of Jal.
 On 8 September 2011, Saeed's departure was confirmed by Jal's guitarist Goher Mumtaz who wished him luck for his solo career.
-He did a collab with Aima Baig, Adnan Qazi and Bilal Saeed for his super hit song "Na cher malangaan nu".
-His recent song was with Hania Aamir for Asim Jofa that was directed by Qasim Ali Mureed.
+He did a collaboration with Aima Baig, Adnan Qazi and Bilal Saeed for the song "Na cher malangaan nu".
+His song with Hania Aamir for Asim Jofa was directed by Qasim Ali Mureed.

 He made his Bollywood-singing breakthrough in 2014, by contributing a song to Vikram Bhatt's Creature 3D.
 The song, Naam-e-Wafa, is a romantic-duet with Indian vocalist Tulsi Kumar as the co-singer and Mithoon as the composer.